Another 10% discount for everyone? Let Vincent do better.

 Advantages:

-• Well-integrated with third-party marketing and sales tools.
+• User-friendly dashboard, well integrated with marketing and sales tools.

 Disadvantages:

-• Loyalty is an add-on to a broader rewards platform, not a pure-play loyalty engine.
+• Loyalty sits within a broader rewards platform rather than as a pure-play engine.

 10. LoyaltyLion